-In addition to the Register of Interest, Senior Officers were required to complete a Declaration of Related Party Transactions Pro-forma for the year 2019/20.
-During 2019/20 there were no payments for works and services received, from organisations in which senior officers had an interest.
+In addition to the Register of Interest, Senior Officers were required to complete a Declaration of Related Party Transactions Pro-forma for the year 2020/21.
+During 2020/21 payments for works and services to the value of £12,000 were received from, or made to organisations in which senior officers had an interest.